SR-G/sleep-on-lan/README.md

 }
 </pre>

-Authed REST may still be triggered from a remote auth, if needed, through :
+Authed REST may still be triggered from a remote host, if needed, through :

 ```
 curl http://myusername:mypassword@<IP>/sleep/